 Chest compressions are vital to have success during resuscitation.
 Majority of healthcare workers do not give effective compressions.
 Having a proper training on mannequins with feedback devices will help you achieve the rate and depth.
 Compressions and breaths should be given at a ratio of 30:2 (For every 30 compressions, provide 2 breaths).
 If an advanced airway (intubation) is in place, you may give compressions continuously, without stopping for breaths and breaths can be provided at every 6 seconds).

 Technique of compressions

 The victim should be on a flat firm surface.
 Place yourself next to the victim on a side.
 If the victim is on the floor, you should kneel down (on your knees).
 If the victim is on a height (stretcher / bed), you may stand.
+If there’s heavy clothing on the victim, remove it.
 Place the heel of your hand in the center of chest at the level of nipples (lower half of sternum / breast bone).
 Interlock your fingers as shown in picture and start pushing the chest downwards.
 Your wrists, elbows and shoulders should be in one plane, at 90 degrees to the floor.
 If you don’t maintain that 90 degree posture, you will have to use more force to achieve compression depth and that means you will get tired easily.
 You should not bend your elbows during compressions.
 If the victim is lean built, especially in case of children, using just one hand to achieve the depth is acceptable (More on pediatric BLS later).

 High quality – hard and fast chest compressions have following charecteristics: